Lukaku to miss Belgium opener versus Canada

 Thomas Meunier is a doubt due to the broken cheekbone he suffered last month, while Jan Vertonghen has also been carrying a knock.

-Canada have a host of injury concerns, including Alphonso Davies who has been troubled by a hamstring strain.
+Canada have been boosted by the news that Alphonso Davies has been passed fit after a hamstring strain.

-Stephen Eustaquio has a muscle problem and goalkeeper Milan Borjan picked up an abdominal injury in a friendly.
+Stephen Eustaquio has recovered from a muscle problem and goalkeeper Milan Borjan is also available.

 - Belgium to drop 'love' from away shirts in Qatar